Removing Chicken Pox Scars: Gateway To Beautiful Skin

 What Causes Chickenpox Scars?

 Chickenpox is a very discomfort-inducing disease that tends to cause blisters all over the entire body, along with an excruciating urge to itch.
-While it is strictly prohibited to scratch these blisters as they lead to scaring, it is almost impossible to not do that considering that it gets too severe.
+While it is strictly prohibited to scratch these blisters as they lead to scarring, it is almost impossible to not do that considering that it gets too severe.

 The two major causes of chickenpox scars are: